Combi vs Conventional Boilers: Pros and Cons

 Conventional boiler pros and cons

-- High levels of efficiency
+- The latest models reach high levels of efficiency

 - No instant access to hot water